 Starting at the back, we have a pretty standard setup.
 At the very back, we have the Fractal Design Dynamic X2 GP-12 120mm fan.
 This is actually updated from the Define Nano S and Define S. This voltage-controlled fan has similar specifications, with a maximum rotational speed of 1200 RPM, maximum airflow of 52.3 CFM, and maximum pressure of 0.88mm H2O.
 However, the difference comes from a mean time before failure of 100,000 hours, which is approximately eleven and a half years.
 This is more than double of the original Dynamic GP-12 fan.
 Once again, you can see the seven white expansion slot brackets here, held in with a thumbscrew per slot.
 Finally, you can see the power supply shroud.
 This cover is not completely solid, with the slits revealed in the image above, allowing the air to move between the two regions.

 At the front, we have another 120mm Dynamic X2 GP-12.
 As mentioned previously, up to a maximum of three 140mm fans or a single 360mm radiator can be placed here.
 However, this is with a caveat.
 In order to install such a long radiator, the front area has to be removed.
 As you can see, there is a cutout at the front, which allows a radiator or fans to slide through.
 However, underneath this area is also a storage bracket, which is also the only area you can install 3.5" drives.
-This means if you want to have such a large radiator here, you cannot have a 3.5" drive in this system.
+This means if you want to have such a large radiator here, you must also slide the storage bracket back towards the power supply.
 However, for radiators 280mm and smaller, they should just fit without needing to remove anything else, other than the included fan.
-This tradeoff is completely understandable, though it should be considered for people with 360mm radiators.

 From this photo, you can see the opening for the back of the motherboard here, which has definitely enough room for access in order to mount any third party CPU cooler.
 The top of the case is also revealed here.
 There is a large ventilation area, which allows you to attach up to two 140mm fans, or a radiator with a maximum size of 240mm at the top.
 One of the main reasons the larger 280mm radiator cannot fit here is the fact there is not a whole lot of room between the ceiling and the motherboard, which means there is not necessarily a lot of room for radiator clearance.
 Finally, there are two routing holes located near the front side of the case, with rubber grommets flanking them for a neater cabling appearance.
 As you will see, all of the major routing holes have rubber grommets, which is great to see.